Ludwik Stasiak

-Ludwik Józef Stasiak (13 August 1858 in Bochnia – 3 December 1924 in Bochnia) was a Polish painter, cartoonist, journalist, art historian and publisher.
+Ludwik Józef Stasiak (13 August 1858 – 3 December 1924) was a Polish painter, cartoonist, journalist, art historian and publisher.
 He worked in a wide variety of genres and provided illustrations for magazines such as Bluszcz (Ivy), Kłosy (Ears) and Tygodnik Illustrowany.
 He was also the author of some popular historical novels.

 Biography

-He was born to a middle-class family and his father worked in the Bochnia Salt Mine.
+He was born in Bochnia to a middle-class family and his father worked in the Bochnia Salt Mine.
 When he was of age, he was sent to Kraków to attend a gymnasium.
 After graduating in 1879, he was undecided about his future, simultaneously studying philosophy at the Jagellonian University and painting at the Academy of Fine Arts.